bro1/linasblog/content/2021/2021-android-apps.md

 * [Simple Gallery - Photo and Video Manager & Editor](https://play.google.com/store/apps/details?id=com.simplemobiletools.gallery)
 * [Markor](https://play.google.com/store/apps/details?id=net.gsantner.markor) - markdown editor
 * [Sharedr](https://play.google.com/store/apps/details?id=com.rejh.sharedr) - Android share replacement utility
+* [Delete Current Playlist Song - Spotify](https://play.google.com/store/apps/details?id=net.virock.deletecurrentplaylistsong_spotify) - When I find a new album by a band I like, I add it to the "To Listen" playlist on Spotify.
+Spotify does not make it easy to remove songs from the playlist on mobile.
+So Here is the app that allows to remove the currently playing song from the playlist.